peteroupc/peteroupc.github.io/graphics.md

 [^48]: PC games released in 1999 tended to require 32 million bytes of system memory.
 Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.

-[^49]: A "top-of-the-line" PC from 1994 came with 8192 kibibytes of system memory: Fabien Sanglard, _Game Engine Black Book: Doom_.

-[^50]: For example:<br>(1) B. Tschirren, "Realism and Believability in MPEG-4 Facial Models", Curtin University of Technology, 2000, includes a statement that games like _Quake III Arena_ [1999] render up to 10,000 triangles per frame.<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
+[^49]: For example:<br>(1) B. Tschirren, "Realism and Believability in MPEG-4 Facial Models", Curtin University of Technology, 2000, includes a statement that games like _Quake III Arena_ [1999] render up to 10,000 triangles per frame.<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
 Dobb's Journal_, August 2000); to be noted here is that the game normally ran at 320 &times; 240 pixels.<br>(4) According to the help for the 3DMark2000 benchmark, that benchmark comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail.<br>(5) An [**early study of polygon rendering rates**](http://www-graphics.stanford.edu/~bjohanso/index-virge-study.html) in DOS-based 3-D games, by B. Johanson and B. Oberstein (1996), shows the difficulty of finding triangle output rates in DOS games.